peterhuene/azure-functions-rs/examples/generic/README.md

 # Example Cosmos DB Azure Functions

-This project is an example of using Cosmos DB with Azure Functions for Rust.
+This project is an example of using generic trigger, input, and output bindings with Azure Functions for Rust.

+This is a copy of the CosmosDB example, except it uses `GenericTrigger`, `GenericInput`, and `GenericOutput` bindings in place of the actual CosmosDB bindings.

 ## Example function implementations